argoproj-labs/argocd-image-updater/docs/configuration/applications.md

   `.spec.source.targetRevision` in the Application manifest
 * Create or update `.argocd-source-<appName>.yaml` in the local repository
 * Commit the changed file to the local repository
-* Push the commit to the remote repository, using credentials specificed as annotation (see below)
+* Push the commit to the remote repository, using credentials specified as annotation (see below)

 The important pieces to this workflow are: